-This post lists things to do in December in New York City, updated for 2019.
-We include a top 10 list, as well as family-friendly events, things to do at night, and free activities.
+This post lists things to do in December 2023 in New York City, including free, nighttime, and family-friendly activities.

 This section features our top 10 activities to enjoy in December in New York City, including Christmas activities.

-For a full listing of things to do in holiday events and activities, see our post on Christmas in NYC.
+For a full listing of things to do during the holiday, see our post on Christmas in NYC.

 Several of the items below are already included for free with the purchase of a tourist attraction discount pass.